 By improving your digestion and nutrient absorption, might sauerkraut also improve your energy?

 A clinical study of chronic fatigue syndrome addressed this.
-Supplements of lactobacillus and bifidobacteria, both found in sauerkraut, reduced symptoms of anxiety and depression [R].
+Supplements of lactobacillus and bifidobacteria, both found in sauerkraut, reduced symptoms of anxiety and depression.
 A major symptom of depression is fatigue, so by lifting these symptoms, energy can be improved.

-Tip: Yes; you will get more out of your food for energy with probiotic foods.
+Tip: You may get more out of your food for energy with probiotic foods.
 While no research has answered this question directly, intuitively, it is quite possible that your body’s energy stands to gain from sauerkraut.

 19. Eating Sauerkraut Reduces Cancer Risk

 Probiotics help the body clear out harmful toxins from the body.
 Sauerkraut also contains a nutrient called s-methyl methionine, which may reduce stomach cancer risk.
-Weissella. cibaria, a type of probiotic in kimchi and sauerkraut, may have [R]:
+Weissella. cibaria, a type of probiotic in kimchi and sauerkraut, may have:

 - anticancer activity